olletidblom/WoodMusic-MS-1/README.md

 4. Open Git Bash
 5. Change the current working directory to the one where you want the cloned directory
-6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY) 7.Press Enter to create your local clone.
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+7. Press Enter to create your local clone.

+### Code
+In order of apearance:
+- The HTML for the responsive [Navbar](https://getbootstrap.com/docs/5.0/components/navbar/#toggler) was taken from the Bootstrap v5.0 documentation code snippet.
+- [Carousel](https://getbootstrap.com/docs/5.0/components/carousel/#with-indicators) on Roster page was taken from Bootrap v5.0 documentation code snippet and adjusted to fit for spotify.
+- Nearly everything is built with rows and columns from BootStrap.

 ## Credits
     All the media on this webpage has leaglly been provided by the company Wood Music.